 Malalignment of the foot, ankle, and leg can play a key role in tendonitis.
-Flat foot position, tracking abnormalities of the patella, rotation of the tibia, and a leg length difference can create increased and often uneven load on the quadriceps mechanism.
-Any muscle imbalance of the lower extremity (from the hip down to the toes) can impact the quadriceps muscle and affect the joint.
-Individuals who are overweight may have added issues with load and muscle imbalance leading to quadriceps tendonitis.
+Flat foot position, tracking abnormalities of the patella, rotation of the tibia called tibial torsion, and a leg length difference can create increased and often uneven load on the quadriceps mechanism.